Clive Weeden: Macedonia and Tunisia

 In May 2021, Weeden joined the Slammers for the rest of the 2021 NBL1 West season.
 In eight games, he averaged 4.5 points and 3.75 rebounds per game.

+In April 2023, Weeden joined the Slammers for the 2023 NBL1 West season.
+In 15 games, he averaged 7.13 points, 4.13 rebounds and 1.6 assists per game.

+Weeden re-joined the Slammers for the 2024 NBL1 West season.
+In six games, he averaged 2.83 points and 3.0 rebounds per game.

+Weeden re-joined the Slammers for the 2025 NBL1 West season.

 SBL / NBL1 West statistics

-Personal
+Personal life

-Weeden is the son of Robert and the late Susan Weeden, and has one sister and one brother.
+Weeden is the son of Robert and the late Susan Weeden.
+His mother was born in Tasmania, Australia.
+In 2012, he obtained Australian citizenship through his mother.
+Weeden has one sister and one brother.
 Both of his grandfathers were professional tennis players.
-In 2012, he obtained Australian citizenship through his mother.